AumPatel2208/Advanced_Games_Tech/Documentation/Documentation_2.md

 ## Description

-This is a 3rd/1st person game inspired from games like dark souls (or more akin to kings field); games like these have a focus on a combat system that focuses on stamina management.
+This is a 3rd/1st person game inspired from games like Dark Souls (or more akin to Kings Field); games like these have a focus on a combat system that is based on stamina management.
 I have taken that concept and some what applied it to  my game where the character has a sword that they can swing around damaging enemies in range, swinging depletes the stamina of the player.
 When the stamina reaches 0, the player cannot swing their sword.
 The player can also pick up certain objects (Octahedrons) by right-clicking them, resizing them to change the velocity they are thrown at, and then right click again to throw them; the player can spawn these at will by pressing Q, these can be thrown at enemies to damage them.
 There are power ups in the shape of tetrahedrons, they have certain power-ups based on their type.
 Picking up power ups and killing enemies give you points.

 ### Controls